How Connecticut freshman Paige Bueckers is breaking college basketball

 Bueckers already has joined Moore as the only freshmen to be named the Big East freshman of the year and player of the year in the same season.
 She has a chance to become the only freshman in history to be named national player of the year.
 By at least one objective measure, the honor would be warranted: Her 11.0 win shares, per herhoopstats.com, lead the nation.

-If there is a secret remaining with Bueckers — her fame underscored by an Instagram account has more followers at the moment than those of Bird, Rudy Gobert and Katie Ledecky, among others — it lies in the question of how:
+If there is a secret remaining with Bueckers — her fame underscored by an Instagram account that has more followers at the moment than those of Bird, Rudy Gobert and Katie Ledecky, among others — it lies in the question of how:

 How does she coax so much production out of a 5-foot-11 frame so unsubstantial that her high school coach nicknamed her “Olive Oyl” after the gangly Popeye character?